rust-lang/book/src/ch17-00-async-await.md

 on another of your tasks.
 Now your concurrent work has also become serial.

 Parallelism and concurrency can intersect with each other, too.
-If you learn that a colleague is stuck until you finish one of your tasks, you will probably focus all your efforts on that task to “unblock” your colleague.
-You and your coworker are no longer able to work in parallel, and you are also no longer able to work concurrently on your own tasks.
+If you learn that a colleague is stuck until you finish one of your tasks, you’ll probably focus all your efforts on that task to “unblock” your colleague.
+You and your coworker are no longer able to work in parallel, and you’re also no longer able to work concurrently on your own tasks.

 The same basic dynamics come into play with software and hardware.
 On a machine